 Modern Slavery Act statement

 This statement sets out Bracknell Forest Council's actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at making sure that there is no slavery or human trafficking in its own business, and its supply chains.
 This statement relates to actions and activities during the financial year 1 April 2017 to 31 March 2018.

 As part of Local Government, we recognise that we have a responsibility to take a robust approach to slavery and human trafficking.
 In addition to our responsibility as an employer, we acknowledge our duty as a Borough Council to notify the Secretary of State of suspected victims of slavery or human trafficking as introduced by section 54 of the Modern Slavery Act 2015 ("the Act").

-We are committed to ensuring that any incident of modern slavery that occurs within our purview will be reported in line with the 2015 Act.
+We are committed to making sure that any incident of modern slavery that occurs within our purview will be reported in line with the 2015 Act.
 Our aim is to be a organisation that identifies such incidents and which will work with our partners and suppliers in an ethical, transparent way with integrity in all our business transactions.

 Bracknell Forest Council is unitary authority in the heart of Berkshire.
 We manage a wide range of services, both directly and through external contractors with a wide and diverse supply chain.
 External services are procured from a variety of local, national and international organizations, businesses and voluntary sector organizations.
 Each supplier in turn may have its own supply chain.

 The challenge for Bracknell Forest Council is to make sure compliance and adherence to best practice both within its own organisation and its suppliers but also from supply chains that serve them.

 Our policies encourage rigorous compliance that seek to minimise the occurrence of modern slavery within our supply chain.
 For example, our selection questionnaire requires bidders to understand the 2015 Act and, where applicable, to confirm compliance with the 2015 Act reporting requirements.